-Compiling a list in program order of the Variations’ six-letter names and titles forms the equivalent of a 6 x 6 checkerboard grid (Table 1.1).
-More intriguingly, a comparison of Elgar’s box cipher table with the name grid turns up some remarkable parallels.
-For instance, four letters in the box cipher table are exact matches with those in the name grid: T, R, E and I. These corresponding letters are highlighted in Table 1.2 with matching cipher cells shown in Table 1.2a.
+Compiling a list in program order of the Variations’ six-letter names and titles forms the equivalent of a 6 by 6 checkerboard grid (Table 1.1).
+More intriguingly, a comparison of Elgar’s Box Cipher Table with the name grid turns up some remarkable parallels.
+For instance, four letters in the box cipher table are exact matches with those in the name grid: T, R, E, and I. These corresponding letters are highlighted in Table 1.2 with corresponding cells shown in Table 1.2a.

-Theses matching letters form the word rite, a term closely associated with Roman Catholicism.
-Rite is also the phonetic equivalent of right, as in the right solution.
-In addition to four exact letter matches, there are six matching solution letters from the cipher table located in adjacent cells within the name grid: S, G, B, S, F and O. These adjacent matching letters are highlighted in Table 1.3 with matching adjacent cipher cells shown in Table 1.3a.
+Theses matching letters are an anagram of the word rite, a term closely associated with Roman Catholicism.
+Rite is also a homonym of right, as in the right solution.
+In addition to four exact letter matches, there are six matching solution letters from the cipher table located in adjacent cells within the name grid: S, G, B, S, F, and O. These contiguous matching letters are highlighted in Table 1.3 with matching adjacent cipher cells shown in Table 1.3a.

 Besides exact matches and adjacent matching cells, there are two matching letters in identical rows as shown Tables 1.4 and 1.4a: N and U.

 This leaves only two remaining letters from Elgar’s box cipher unaccounted for, the duplicate letters S and G located in the sixth and final row.
 As both are duplicates, there are other adjacent matching cells in the name grid for these letters as shown in Tables 1.3 and 1.3a.